srnichols/StampsPattern/docs/Azure_Stamps_Pattern_Analysis_WhitePaper.md

 ## Comparison to Other Cell-Based Architecture Styles

-Cell-based architectures partition systems into independent "cells" — self-contained units with their own services, data, and infrastructure — to enhance fault tolerance, scalability, and manageability.
+Cell-based architectures partition systems into independent "cells", self-contained units with their own services, data, and infrastructure, to enhance fault tolerance, scalability, and manageability.
 This contrasts with monoliths (single-unit) or basic microservices (shared infra risks cascading failures).

 The following diagram compares key aspects: